 step 5 - Lay the floss on a clean paper towel and blot it gently.
 Blotting too much will result in a very faint image on the clay.

-step 13 - Attach earring wires to the clay by inserting jump rings into the holes.
+step 13 - Attach jump rings into the holes in the clay.
+Insert earring wires into the jump rings.
 Add beads or other embellishments to the jump rings as desired.

 The floss design should be loose.
 If you try to crowd too much floss together or make too many loops in your design, it will result in a blob of color.
 You can get a feel for creating your design by practicing on regular sheets of paper before you move on to clay.

 Before baking, dip a Q-tip in Alcohol to remove unwanted paint that may have come in contact with the clay.
 This alcohol fix works well but may create a noticeable spot in some dark clay colors after baking.

 Floss can be reused while wet but it must be saturated again with paint as in step three.
 A full floss (6 strands) was used for the earrings pictured on this page.
 Experiment with fewer strands and you'll see how fine a design can become.